 In between White Pine assignments, Phil worked as an assistant editor with award-winning director/editor Michèle Hozer on various documentaries, (Triage, Promise to the Dead, Radical Dreamer) and with composer Mark Korven in music rights administration for White Pine’s award-winning drama series, The Border.

 Joining White Pine Pictures in 2012, Alicia Giammaria is responsible for designing and keeping promotional materials ready by coordinating requirements with our management team.
 During her time at White Pine Pictures, she has developed strong relationships with vendors as well as key contacts in the industry, while planing meetings for several markets and festivals.
 Alicia looks after social media and website upkeep and is currently working on the theatrical release of Painted Land: In Search of the Group of Seven and Guantanamo’s Child: Omar Khadr Alicia was born and raised in Montreal, QC where she studied documentary film and in her spare time, she works on her photography.

-Production Manager and Development Coordinator
+Production and Development Manager